compupro/remote-minecraft-server-start-from-discord/README.md

 A Discord bot that listens for a trigger phrase that will cause it to run a Minecraft server.

 ## Dependencies
+* Python3 version **before** 3.7, because discord.py does not work on 3.7.
-You need to install [discord.py](https://github.com/Rapptz/discord.py), the Discord API wrapper used.
+* [discord.py](https://github.com/Rapptz/discord.py), the Discord API wrapper used.
 This bot has been tested on v0.16.6.

 ## Setup
 Before running the bot from `bot_main.py`, you must set a few options in `settings.json`: